davlloyd/devops-bootcamp-anz-2day/ANZ-Day1-Agile101.md

 # Backlog

 The Product Owner is responsible for creating a list of things he/she wants done, called a backlog.
-They have exclusive rights to prioritize this backlog of work.
+They have exclusive rights to prioritise this backlog of work.

 ---